tbacon20/tbacon20/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on getting my AWS Solutions Architect Professional Certification
-- 🌱 I’m currently learning data analytics and Machine Learning with pandas and Microsoft Azure Machine Learning Studio
+- 🌱 I’m currently learning ASP.Net Core / C# and Cybersecurity
 - 👯 I’m looking to collaborate on web and mobile apps
 - 💬 Ask me about AWS!